CloudaYolla/aws-educate-guide/README.md

 ![Logo](img/educate-logo-black.jpg "Logo")

 Whether you’re a faculty member, student, developer, thought leader or a policy maker, Amazon offers a number of ways for you to engage with the company’s scientific community.
-See: https://www.amazon.science/academic-engagements
+See [Amazon Academy Engagements](https://www.amazon.science/academic-engagements)

 Currently, this guide covers AWS Educate.
 AWS Educate is Amazon’s global initiative to provide students and educators with the resources needed to accelerate cloud-related learning.
 In addition to providing the technologies AWS provides, AWS also supports education by training and resources needed to upskill faculty and other staff members as learning moves to the cloud and to teach students critical cloud technology skills.